bhugh/android-auto-brightness/Readme.md

 Here is a simple replacement system that runs as a small self standing app or in Tasker.

-It automatically sets display brightness based on ambient light ad auto-updates it every few seconds.
+It automatically sets display brightness based on ambient light and continually auto-updates it every few seconds.

 It includes a simple slider to manually tweak the auto settings to be a bit brighter or darker.